 Does Melanotan 2 cause cancer?

-The research does not establish that MT-2 causes melanoma.
-At least 6 to 7 case reports document melanoma in MT-2 users, but every case involved additional risk factors like fair skin, tanning bed use, or genetic variants.
+The research doesn’t establish that it does.
+There are 6 to 7 case reports of melanoma in MT-2 users, but every one involved extra risk factors like fair skin, tanning beds, or genetics.
+A 2021 systematic review put the observed risk down to increased UV exposure rather than the peptide.

 How long does an MT-2 tan last after stopping?